-We’ve been part of the Roots supporters program for over a year and a half because we think the job that Rainforest Trust does helping protecting threatened rainforest habitat and saving endangered species from extinction is remarkable.
+We’ve been part of the Roots supporters program for almost 3 years because we think the job that Rainforest Trust does helping protecting threatened rainforest habitat and saving endangered species from extinction is remarkable.

 With over 30 years of existence, Rainforest Trust has helped to save more than 19 million acres across the planet, that’s roughly over 3 billion trees.

 Tropical deforestation accounts for up to 15% of net global carbon emissions, the same as all global transportation emissions.

 Halting tropical deforestation and allowing regrowth could mitigate up to 50% of global carbon emissions through 2050.